1983 United Kingdom general election in Wales

+On Thursday 9 June 1983, the 1983 United Kingdom general election was held in Wales, to elect all 650 members of the House of Commons, with 38 constituencies being in Wales.

+As party of the third periodic review of Westminster constituencies, the boundaries were changed in Wales, with the number of constituencies increased from 36 to 38 contested between the general elections in 1955 and 1979.

+Thatcher's decisive leadership in the Falklands War had led to a British victory and a recovery of her personal and the government's popularity in 1982, and economic growth had simultaneously resumed.
+The Conservative Party won a landslide victory across the United Kingdom.
+Nationally, when combined with results from across the United Kingdom, the election saw the Conservatives winning a landslide victory, improving on their 1979 result and achieving their best results since 1935.

-Background and aftermath
+Background

 Thatcher was a controversial figure in Wales.
 In 1983 Thatcher launched the election campaign at a rally in Cardiff attempting to appeal to Labour voters.
 She led the Conservative Party to its best general election result in Wales with 14 seats.

 In 1985 Thatcher began her coal mine closing programme.
 She closed multiple mines in South Wales including; Aberpergwm, Abertillery, Bedwas, Garw, Margam, Penrhiwceiber, St Johns and Treforgan.
 In 1986 Thatcher also closed Bersham, Cwm and Nantgarw coal mines.

 In response to the closures, one Welsh union worker said: "Thatcher killed, killed this town... we were always tainted with that brush of, of what Thatcher did to us to be quite honest."
 The closures led to decades of unemployment, under-employment, ill health, increased crime, increased drug use and a lack of hope in the Welsh valleys.
 Many parts of the valleys are still yet to fully recover from these effects.